 Make the dressing by blending 2 tablespoons of miso (red or white; red is aged longer and has a slightly stronger flavor) with 2 teaspoons of kelp, 2 tablespoons of rice vinegar, 1 tablespoon of ponzu sauce, and 4 tablespoons of olive oil.

-Combine the barley, cabbage, and onions, and toss with the dressing.
+Combine the barley, brussels, and onions, and toss with the dressing.

 Best served at room temperature.